kiringodhwani/RustCheatSheet/README.md

         // Important notes about `Arc`:
         // Just like `Rc`, `Arc::clone` increases the reference count of the `counter` variable, which stores `Mutex<i32>>` inside of `Arc`.
-        // Also just like `Rc`, it creates a new `Arc` pointer that points to and shares ownership of the same underlying data as the
+        // It creates a new `Arc` pointer that points to and shares ownership of the same underlying data as the
         // original `counter`.
 Each spawned thread will then take ownership of one of these cloned `Arc`
         // pointers, allowing multiple threads to share ownership of the same `Mutex` (and thus the same
 	// `i32` counter) safely.